Enalean/tuleap-documentation-en/languages/en/user-guide/baseline.rst

 Compare two Baselines
 =====================

-When there is at least two baseline for a milestone, it's possible to generate a comparison between those.
+When there are at least two baseline for a milestone, it's possible to generate a comparison between those.

 .. figure:: ../images/screenshots/baseline/comparison.png
 	:align: center